CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 Before starting your migration project, make sure you have have setup <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/GoogleTenant.html">Google</a> and <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">O365</a> using their repective configuration guides.
 Both have passed their connectivity tests with no errors.

 This guide will present the steps nessescary to perform a migration with relating child documents on each data type.
+There are many options for customizing the migration but for the purposes of this guide it's assumed this is a typical full migration.

 <a name="top"></a>
 <details open markdown="block">